Perfect Christmas gifts for people who love travel

 If surfing and beach days are your thing then the Sundrift 25l Backpack (affiliate link) should go top of your list for Santa.
 Not only is it lightweight and durable but it’s sustainable too.
 It’s made from recycled plastic bottles and Sundrift offers 100% carbon neutral shipping, ideal if the person you’re buying for is trying to reduce their carbon footprint.
 Also it comes it two cool bright colour combos!

 I saw that Where’s Mollie was doing an Instagram competition to win one of these 16L Kiwi Classic Rolltop backpacks and I immediately fell in love with it – the colours are so cool – I love Potters Clay or Butterscotch!

-It’s got different compartments for your tablet and laptop which makes it perfect for taking on a plane and it stays upright when you place it on the floor which is great for hiking.
+It’s got different compartments for your tablet and laptop which makes it perfect for a carry on bag on the plane and it stays upright when you place it on the floor which is great for hiking.

-Gift vouchers are a perfect gift to get as your loved one, especially if you’re not quite sure what they would like, or if they’re saving up for something that they can go towards.
+Gift vouchers are a perfect gift to get for the traveller in your life, especially if you’re not quite sure what they would like, or if they’re saving up for a big trip that they can go towards.

 Hostelling Scotland vouchers

 Give the gift of adventure with gift vouchers from Hostelling Scotland.
 They come in £5, £10 and £20 so they’re perfect stocking fillers for any budget and they can be posted out or emailed.